blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-next.md

 }
 ```

-it gets compiled into the following code
+it gets compiled into the following code:

 ```javascript
 class AppComponent {